Get A Quote

 What is Kanban?

 Kanban is a visual method for managing workflows that started with Toyota’s production system and is now popularly used in Software Development, Project Management, and other business areas.
-It uses a physical or digital board divided into stages and tasks are shown as cards that move across the board.
+It uses a physical or digital board divided into workflow stages, where tasks are represented as cards that move across the board as work progresses.
 This makes it easy for teams to track progress, spot delays, and boost efficiency.

 Kanban can be understood through these key workflow stages:

-1) Cadence: The pace of work is determined by the workflow stages set up on the Kanban board, such as ‘To Do’, ‘In Progress’, ‘Blocked’, and ‘Done’.
+1) Workflow Stages: The pace of work is determined by the workflow stages set up on the Kanban board, such as 'To Do', 'In Progress', 'Blocked', and 'Done'.

-2) Release Method: Tasks are released when they are ready, without sticking to fixed schedules.
+2) Release Method: Tasks are delivered as soon as they are complete, enabling continuous delivery rather than waiting for fixed release cycles.
 If a task is completed early, it can be released immediately, and there’s no need for a sprint review.

 3) Roles: Kanban boards are accessible to the whole team, but individuals can also have their own boards to manage specific tasks.